-Keep in mind that all microwaves beep during or at the end of operation.
+Keep in mind that all microwaves beep during or at the end of operation - and most keep on beeping till you stop them.
 Some also have cooling fans that can continue operating when cooking has finished.

 An inverter adjusts energy use based on need.
 A normal microwave on medium power will heat on full power for half the time, then turn off for half the time, whereas an inverter will continually heat using 50% of its power and won't need to turn off.